 The Oregon Department of Energy has adopted administrative rules that establish testing, certification and labeling requirements for products that meet Oregon’s energy efficiency standards.
 Manufacturers should read and follow the rules to ensure their products comply.

-These administrative rules are being updated in 2013 to implement Senate Bill 692 enacted by the 2013 Oregon Legislature.
+These administrative rules were updated in 2013 to implement Senate Bill 692, enacted by the 2013 Oregon Legislature.
 Learn more about the rulemaking.

 Customers or enforcement personnel may learn whether a product complies with Oregon standards by checking the Multi-State Compliance System database.
 (Log-in using “Guest” for both User Name and Password.)
 Products must be listed as “Compliant” in the database to be eligible for sale and installation in Oregon.

 The products listed below are currently regulated by Oregon.
 Please check the links above for details on the standards and effective date for each type of equipment.
 (Please note that federal standards may preempt some Oregon standards in the future.)

 - Digital versatile disc players and digital versatile disc recorders

 - Single-voltage external AC to DC power supplies

 - Televisions (standards became effective Jan.
 1, 2014)